Ietf

 IETF (still) too slow (followup)

 I am following up on my previous post on this topic, which was focusing on issues related to the timely development of YANG modules.
 There are other key factors that determine the speed in which work completes and that are often ignored in the IETF when people discuss work to be taken on and define milestones.
-A big part is the management of the human resources.
-Yes, this may sound strange give that the IETF is a volunteer organization and hence does not directly “control” human resources.

 IETF (still) too slow

-The IETF is slow.
-The IETF is too slow.
-We know that, no news here.
 There was a discussion today about this topic in the OPS area meeting of the 99th IETF meeting, mostly driven by the fact that the networking industry (not just the IETF) is hit by a wave of YANG modules.
 Some ideas were presented to help organize this process.
 I personally do not think the IETF has a problem due to a lack of version numbers nor do I think the IETF has a real problem with format conversions of artefacts.
+There are many formats people use to produce content and to convert into the IETF blessed I-D format.
+What I personally find lacking is the following:

 IETF 98 Remote Participation